msupply-foundation/msupply_docs/content/docs/introduction/central.md

 top = true
 +++

 Open mSupply central server is a special site that allows for configuration of subsets of central data.
-Please see the [requirements](/docs/introduction/requirements/#open-msupply-requirements) section for details on the requirements for running open mSupply, and the [Open mSupply central server](docs/introduction/requirements/#open-msupply-central-server) section for details about the central server requirements specifically.
+Please see the [requirements](/docs/introduction/requirements/#open-msupply-requirements) section for details on the requirements for running Open mSupply, and the [Open mSupply central server](docs/introduction/requirements/#open-msupply-central-server) section for details about the central server requirements specifically.

 ## What is the Open mSupply central server